-4.21 Following a decision by the Council or a committee to include in its biennial or post-biennial agenda an output involving the amendment of mandatory instruments, it must, in keeping with the provisions of resolution A.998(25), initiate the assessment of any capacity-building and technical assistance pertaining to that item when work starts on the output, by following the prescribed procedure.
+- 4.19 Follow-up action in response to specific requests for action emanating from the Assembly and diplomatic conferences convened by IMO, United Nations conferences and bodies, regional intergovernmental conferences and other international and intergovernmental organizations, etc. shall be evaluated in light of this document. - 4.20 Following a decision by the Committee to include in its biennial or post-biennial agenda an output involving the amendment of mandatory instruments, it must, in keeping with the provisions of resolution A.998(25), initiate the assessment of any capacity-building and technical assistance pertaining to that item when work starts on the output, by following the procedure prescribed in annex 1.